An informal group, the Circle

 archaeology, medicine, and much more.

-second Tuesday of every month from October through
+held on the second Tuesday of every month although

 Annual dinners are held in